hadronized/blog/luminance_rust.md

-I wanted to write that new article to discuss about something important I’ve been doing for a weeks.
+I wanted to write that new article to discuss about something important I’ve been doing for several weeks.
 It’s actually been *a month* that I’ve been working on *luminance*, but not in the usual way.
 Yeah, I’ve put my *Haskell* experience aside to… port *luminance* into *Rust*!
 There are numerous reasons why I decided to jump in and I think it could be interesting for people to know